gabrielepompa88/pyBlackScholesAnalytics/README.md

 # pyBlackScholesAnalytics

-[**pyBlackScholesAnalytics**](https://github.com/gabrielepompa88/pyBlackScholesAnalytics) is a Python package for implementing analytics for options and option strategies under the Black-Scholes Model for educational purposes.
+[**pyBlackScholesAnalytics**](https://github.com/gabrielepompa88/pyBlackScholesAnalytics) is a Python package implementing analytics for Options and Option Strategies under the Black-Scholes Model for educational purposes.

 # Summary

-[**pyBlackScholesAnalytics**](https://github.com/gabrielepompa88/pyBlackScholesAnalytics) package is a Python package designed to use the well known Black-Scholes model to evaluate price, P&L and greeks of European options (both plain-vanilla and simple equity exotics such as cash-or-nothing Digital options), as well as simple option strategies built on them.
+[**pyBlackScholesAnalytics**](https://github.com/gabrielepompa88/pyBlackScholesAnalytics) package is a Python package designed to implement the well known Black-Scholes model to evaluate price, P&L and greeks of European Options (both Plain-Vanilla and simple Equity Exotics such as Cash-or-Nothing Digital Options), as well as simple Option Strategies built on them (like Bull and Calendar Spreads).

-The package has been developed as a side project of the ["IT for Business and Finance"](https://github.com/gabrielepompa88/IT-For-Business-And-Finance-2019-20) class
-I held at the University of Siena for the Master degree in Finance in 2020.

-[**pyBlackScholesAnalytics**](https://github.com/gabrielepompa88/pyBlackScholesAnalytics) places itself in the middle between the coding style and level of a master student and that required for a junior quant at an investment bank.
-The aim is to address the gap between the two providing a playground for students to master financial concepts related to options and option strategies and implementing a dedicated comprehensive object-oriented architecture.
+The goal of the [**pyBlackScholesAnalytics**](https://github.com/gabrielepompa88/pyBlackScholesAnalytics) project is to reduce the gap between the coding level of a Master student and the level required for a junior Quant/Strat at an Investment Bank.
+We tried to achieve this goal designing a simple architecture as a playground to master financial concepts related to Options and Option Strategies using the Black-Scholes model as a _lingua franca_ along with getting used to professional coding practices using the Object-Oriented paradygm.

+The package has been developed as a side project of the ["IT for Business and Finance"](https://github.com/gabrielepompa88/IT-For-Business-And-Finance-2019-20) class held at the University of Siena for the Master degree in Finance during 2020.

 # Contents: